 ASSIGNMENT AND TRANSFER

-- Whenever any vacancy in any position, a new position or an existing position occurs, the position vacancy will be publicized by means of a notice placed on the bulletin board in every school, with a copy emailed to each custodian as well.
+1. Whenever any vacancy in any position, a new position or an existing position occurs, the position vacancy will be publicized by means of a notice placed on the bulletin board in every school, with a copy emailed to each custodian as well.

 USE OF SCHOOL FACILITIES